ABOUT THE AUTHORS

 One of the songs we have been given, "Voice Of The Thunderbeings," tells of a young man Dancing for his people.
 As I write this, I am planning to go to the Gathering Of Nations pow-wow.
 While I am there, I will do what will probably be my final Dance, to ask for healing, medicine and guidance for our children and our people.
 As this is the largest Gathering in North America, I am sure that many spirits will be present, and that there will be strong medicine there.

 As I have spent almost all my life at Keji, this is truly my home.
 I believe that my ancient spirit came from here, and returned me here when I was only a teenager.
 As I have journeyed through life, many changes have taken place, and there were times when I wanted to leave Keji, but it was always for only a short period.
 Then the spirits would come to me wherever I was and lead me back home.
-Eventually, I knew that I had to follow through on the committments I made to Keji.
-Today I continue to honour these committments, and so the spirits of the land take care of me.
+Eventually, I knew that I had to follow through on the commitments I made to Keji.
+Today I continue to honour these commitments, and so the spirits of the land take care of me.
 I feel very honoured and humbled that the Ancestors called upon me so many years ago to be the guardian of such a sacred place.

 Crowfeather (Dan):

 I have been walking the 'Red Road' since meeting Muin'iskw in 1999.
 Before that, I had no firm beliefs, except that I knew there was some guiding hand behind the universe.
 I could not accept the teachings of Christianity, because for me there seemed to be too many layers between myself and Creator.
 However, I respect the spiritual choices of anyone who is sincere in their beliefs, and who does not use their religion to harm others.
 When I learned the teachings of traditional spirituality from Muin'iskw, they spoke to the Cree blood that I carry, and I knew that I had found my way at last.
 It also confirmed why there were always strong and beautiful Aboriginal women in my life, guiding me and protecting me.
-Both my mother and step-mother carried Cree blood, my first wife and daughters have Ojibway and Cree blood, and of course Muin'iskw has Mi'kmaw blood.
+Both my mother and step-mother carried Cree blood, my first wife and daughters have Ojibway and Cree blood, and of course Muin'iskw had Mi'kmaw blood.
 Blood has always been present, although I only recently have realized the significance.

-I am not a Pipe-Carrier, nor am I a Healer or an Elder, but I am occasionally given the privilege to help people who are in need.
+I am not a Healer or an Elder, but I am occasionally given the privilege to help people who are in need.
 My spirit name is "Center Of The Heart," and I have been told that I am sometimes given words that people need to hear, and these are placed in my heart for me to share.
 While I am honoured that the Spirits find me useful in this way, I claim no credit for the words I share with people.
 I am no more deserving of thanks or admiration than a telephone.

 I have also been given a gift of music.
 I learned to play guitar and sing at an early age, but only recently has the songwriter awoken within me.
 Both Muin'iskw and I are given songs, sometimes individually and sometimes shared.
 Each of these songs carries a message, some of teaching and some of healing, and they are intended to be shared with the people.
 We are currently working to record these songs and, at some point when they are complete, we hope to produce a CD so that they can reach a wider audience.
 Meanwhile, we share them with our friends whenever we can.